-Never take a blurry, disappointing night shot again.
-Here’s how to up your star game exponentially.
+Never take a blurry, disappointing star picture again.
+Here’s how to up your night photography game.

 Great nighttime shots—the ones with crystal-clear stars and the Milky Way practically jumping off the screen—are always a big hit on Instagram.
 But how do you capture one for yourself?
 You can’t just point your camera at the stars and hope to get lucky.
 A great starscape captures more than the eye can see, and you have to let the camera do the heavy lifting.